Spiritual and pastoral care available for you

 What our chaplains do

-Our Trust Chaplains Julie and Sam are there to provide a listening ear, emotional support and spiritual support to patients, relatives and friends, and hospital staff.
+Our Trust Chaplains Julie and Celia are here to provide a listening ear, emotional support and spiritual support to patients, relatives and friends, and hospital staff.

-Whilst Julie and Sam are Leaders in their Churches, they are available to support those of all faiths and those who hold no faiths.
+Whilst Julie is a Leader in her Church, she is available to support those of all faiths and those who hold no faiths.

-Julie and Sam are also equality leads with a special expertise in the protected characteristic of faith and belief.
+Julie is also an equality lead with a special expertise in the protected characteristic of faith and belief.

 Where you’ll meet our Chaplains